 - Test your new login page URL.
 Anyone visiting the default wp-login.php page will experience an error.

 It is best that you set up multiple security barriers to your WP site so that it becomes difficult for hackers to break into your site.
-Understanding and implementing various WP security practices is the key to protect your site from brute-force attacks and hackers.
+Understanding and implementing various WP security practices is the key to protecting your site from brute-force attacks and hackers.

 Make sure that you make the strategy of obscuring your URL as part of your more comprehensive security strategy.
 Simply hiding the URL is not always effective, so it is best to follow this guide and change your URL and setup redirect for unwanted visitors from your wp-login page.
 If you are not an expert at coding and don’t actually know what you are doing then it is best to avoid messing with codes and use a plugin instead.